antarctica/pristine-barc/README.template.md

 #### *£ROLE-NAME-VARIABLE-SAFE_barc_role_name*

 * **MUST NOT** be specified
-* Specifies the name of this role within the BAS Ansible Roles Collection (BARC) used for setting local facts
+* specifies the name of this role within the BAS Ansible Roles Collection (BARC) used for setting local facts
-* See the *BARC roles manifest* section for more information
+* see the *BARC roles manifest* section for more information
-* Example: `£ROLE-NAME-VARIABLE-SAFE`
+* example: `£ROLE-NAME-VARIABLE-SAFE`

 #### *£ROLE-NAME-VARIABLE-SAFE_barc_role_version*

 * **MUST NOT** be specified
-* Specifies the name of this role within the BAS Ansible Roles Collection (BARC) used for setting local facts
+* specifies the name of this role within the BAS Ansible Roles Collection (BARC) used for setting local facts
-* See the *BARC roles manifest* section for more information
+* see the *BARC roles manifest* section for more information
-* Example: `2.0.0`
+* example: `2.0.0`

 ## Developing